tpauldike/journey_through_C/C-printf/README.md

 definitely find them useful.

-In the part 1 of this series, we did not write any code, as it was about revealing the secrets of *printf()*, seeing the video on **YouTube** will give you a perfect understanding of how will came about the codes in these directories.
+In the part 1 of this series, we did not write any code, as it was about revealing the secrets of *printf()*, seeing the video on **YouTube**, especially from part2, will give you a perfect understanding of how we came about the codes in these directories.